 It is important to determine the required statistical analysis in order to determine the sample size and statistical method after completing the research questions and objectives (Golafshani, 2003; Saunders et al., 2012; Collis and Hussey, 2013).
 Statistical instruments can be utilized to make the statistics significant (Collis and Hussey, 2013).
-The data that were collected were quantitative in nature and appropriate quantitative research, evaluation of data gathering, and sufficient statistical measures have been implemented to obtain the research goals.
+The data that were collected are quantitative in nature and sufficient statistical measures have been implemented to obtain the research goals.
 The research aims to understand the features and behavior of the companies under observation by consistently observing these companies over a period.
 Cross-sectional analysis is an analytical type of approach used to analyze a group of observations at a given point in time.
-On the other hand, there are some effect detections and measurements that cannot be detected in cross-section or time series statistics (Hsiao, 2007).
-Therefore, the research utilized the panel data regression statistics.
-According to Saunders, et al. (2012), the panel data regression aims to reduce the nested linear overlapping relationships between selected variables, offering better estimates of coefficients.
+On the other hand, there are some effect detections and measurements that cannot be detected in cross-section or time series statistics.
+Therefore, to examine the relationship between key financial indicators and a company's debt ratios, the research utilized panel data regression statistics as the primary analytical framework due to its capacity to capture both crosssectional variations across firms and temporal dynamics within firms, thereby providing more nuanced and reliable estimates than conventional crosssectional or time-series approaches.
+According to Saunders et al. (2012), the panel data regression aims to reduce the nested linear overlapping relationships between selected variables, offering better estimates of coefficients.